At a Glance

 Kre-Alkalyn

-Kre-Alkalyn starts as creatine monohydrate and goes through one additional manufacturing step: buffering with alkaline compounds, typically sodium bicarbonate or similar alkaline minerals, to raise its pH to between 12 and 14.
-The patented product is manufactured by All American Pharmaceutical.
+Kre-Alkalyn is creatine monohydrate, with a single manufacturing process added: buffering with alkaline agents (usually sodium bicarbonate or other alkaline minerals) to increase its pH to 12 – 14.
+The original product (patent) is made by All American Pharmaceutical.

 Head-to-Head: The Key Differences